survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 You can find packages that rely on this behavior.
 React is perhaps the most known example of an early adopter of the technique.
 Using `DefinePlugin` can bring down the size of your React production build somewhat as a result, and you can see a similar effect with other packages as well.

-Webpack 4 sets `process.env.NODE_ENV` within the build based on the given mode but not globally.
+Starting from webpack 4, `process.env.NODE_ENV` is set within the build based on the given mode but not globally.
+To pass the variable to other tools, you'll have to set it explicitly outside of webpack or within webpack configuration.

 {pagebreak}